|MYSTERY MOUNTAIN "Mystery Man"|

 Mascot owner and producer Nat Levine used Gene Autry and Smiley Burnette in several films prior to Gene getting the starring role in the serial THE PHANTOM EMPIRE (Mascot, 1935).
 In addition to the western feature IN OLD SANTE FE (Mascot, 1934), you can also spot Gene and Smiley in the Ken Maynard cliffhanger MYSTERY MOUNTAIN (Mascot, 1934).

-There's an actor in the MYSTERY MOUNTAIN cliffhanger that is "drivin' me crazy".
-Sometimes I (and others) think it's an unsmiling Smiley Burnette.
-Other times, definitely not Smiley.
+There's an actor in the MYSTERY MOUNTAIN cliffhanger that was "drivin' me crazy".
+Sometimes I (and others) thought it's an unsmiling Smiley Burnette.
+Other times - definitely not Smiley.
 Take a gander at the below screen captures and images from that serial.
 If you have MYSTERY MOUNTAIN on VHS or DVD, watch Chapters 5, 6 and 7 as this actor appears fairly often ... and he also has a couple lines of dialog (though that may have been dubbed in later using a different voice because of a boo-boo or a recording problem).
 He also appears in several of the earlier chapters.